DataInfamous/pediatric-cancer-stalled-trials/README.md

 ## Limitations

 - Age filtering is based on eligibility categories, not numeric age limits — the dataset reflects pediatric-eligible trials, not pediatric-only trials
 - Registry data is self-reported and inconsistently maintained
 - 54% of trials lack a recorded stop reason
+- Approximately 75% of trials do not map cleanly to predefined pediatric oncology subtypes using keyword-based classification and are categorized as "other."
+These trials are retained for system-level analyses but excluded from disease-level correlation analysis to avoid misclassification bias.
+Disease-level conclusions are based on a subset of trials with high-confidence classification rather than the full dataset.
+- The proportion of uncategorized trials (~75%) reflects the heterogeneity of trial descriptions in registry data and highlights the limitations of free-text condition labeling — not missing data
 - Funding-related classification is based on keyword extraction from reported reasons
 - ClinicalTrials.gov overrepresents high-income countries
 - Post-2025 sample size is limited
 - Observational data cannot establish causation